 Farmers Union has a long history of supporting single-payer health care.
 Medicare is the single-payer system in the U.S. for seniors and many who are disabled.
 The administrative apparatus for Medicare is already in place, and most Americans understand and support Medicare.
 It is time to extend Medicare coverage to all Americans.
 Kansas Farmers Union brings forth this long held policy for single-payer health care as a special order of business to draw attention to the urgent need to address health care in the only way we can that will provide all Americans the high quality, affordable health care they need and deserve.

 Kansas Farmers Union urges the U.S. Congress and Senate to hold hearings, pass legislation and begin the process of extending Medicare to all Americans.
 We urge our state legislature to hold hearings on single-payer health care as a way to educate our own citizens and apply pressure to our federal government to adopt single-payer health care.
 We ask all other farm and environmental organizations, church institutions, local business associations, community groups, non-profit organizations, labor unions and private citizens to educate, organize and advocate for the single-payer health care system we all need and deserve.

 Statewide Agriculture Counseling and Assistance Program

-The 2018 annual convention of the Kansas Farmers Union believes the unprecedented, all-time low commodity prices have created undue stress on individuals, families, communities, and the economy.
-We urge immediate action by the Kansas Legislature to enact legislation creating a program similar to the highly successful Farmers Assistance Counseling and Training Services (FACTS) program of the 1980s.
+The 2019 annual convention of the Kansas Farmers Union believes the unprecedented, all-time low commodity prices and market concentration have created undue stress on individuals, families, communities, and the economy.
+We urge immediate action by the Kansas Legislature to support programs similar to the highly successful Farmers Assistance Counseling and Training Services (FACTS) program of the 1980s.

 State Mental Health Services Concerns